-- Approved course is submitted to the Academic Senate with the AP&P committee's recommendation to approve.
-Once approved, the course is sent to the Board of Trustees with the AP&P committee's recommendation to adopt. - 2) Board approves course based on "delegated authority" from the Academic Senate and Chancellor's Office. - 3) If required, course is submitted to the Chancellor's Office for further review and approval. - 4) \Once all necessary approvals have been granted, course may be placed in the following College Catalog, which will allow the course to be scheduled with the approval of the dean and Vice President of Academic Affairs.
+- 1. Stage 6 is the approval of the course revision by the Vice President of Academic Affairs. - 2.
+Stage 7 is when the course revision is submitted to the Academic Senate, with the AP&P Committee's recommendation to approve.
+Once approved, it moves on to the Board of Trustees with the AP&P Committee's recommendation to adopt. - 3.
+The Board approves the course based on "delegated authority" from the Academic Senate and Chancellor's Office. - 4.
+If required, the course is submitted to the Chancellor's Office for further review and approval.
+If the Chancellor's office returns the course revision and does not approve it, the further work will need to be done based on the remarks from the Chancellor's Office. - 5.
+Once all necessary approvals have been granted, the course may be placed in the following College Catalog, which will all the course to be scheduled with the approval of the dean and Vice President of Academic Affairs.

-\Online class schedules are set in advance (generally one year) by the Enrollment Management Committee.
-A course reviewed and approved in fall of one year, may then be placed in the class schedule for the following fall; a course reviewed and approved in spring of one year, may then be placed in the online class schedule for the next calendar year's fall semester.
-The scheduling of classes, especially after the established deadline for the web based schedule, is the prerogative of the Vice President of Academic Affairs in consultation with the division dean.
+Note: Class schedules are set in advance (generally one year) by the Enrollment Management Committee.
+A course reviewed and approved in fall of one year may then be placed in the class schedule for the following fall; a course reviewed and approved in spring of one year may then be placed in the class schedule for the next calendar year's fall semester.
+The scheduling of classes, especially after the established deadline for the web-based schedule, is the prerogative of the Vice President of Academic Affairs in consultation with the division dean.